stefaan-coussement/Tab/doc/project.md

     1. provide the means to throttle the execution of event handlers (f.i. only four outstanding http requests allowed at one time).

-    1. for use in *ES5* environments, provide a getter for `.length` as an alternative for the `.count()` method, hence making Tab better line-up with intuitive Javascript practise.
+    1. provide the means to work with tabs in an ES3 environment.

     1. provide an experimental version that uses *ES.next* weak maps instead of closures.